EQUS is Rural Alberta's Electrical Distribution Provider of Choice

 - How will I know that you have my reading and not someone else’s?

 Each device has a unique identification number, which is associated with your account, which is transmitted along with the meter reading ensuring that EQUS staff will know which account that reading is for.

 - How will member information be protected?

 Protecting member information is a priority for EQUS.
 The meter does not contain any personal or location information.
 All usage data is encrypted and transmitted through a secure radio frequency network and private Telus cellular network to be housed in EQUS’ protected network.

 - How many years will this AMI system operate?

 The intent is for EQUS to keep this system operational for a minimum of 10 years to achieve the greatest benefits and cost efficiencies for both members and staff.
 As such this project is considered a long term investment.

 - How much will this system cost members?

 The installation of AMI technology will ultimately save EQUS members money due to reduced annual costs, however building the network infrastructure and installing the smart meters will have an initial cost that will be financed and paid back by members.
-EQUS has received grant funding which will offset approximately 30% of the install costs to the members.
-The remaining costs will be financed over a term that will be decided upon by the Board of Directors with a low monthly charge to members.
+The net cost to members is estimated to be $5.5M and will be financed over a term that will be decided upon by the Board of Directors with a low monthly charge to members.